IlyaMur/MVC-barebone/README_en.md

 The main goal was to write a framework entirely based on the Model-View-Controller design pattern from scratch.
 Despite the fact that this is a training project, PHP On Rails is fully functional and you can build projects on it.

-The blog application with rich functionality was written in Php On Rails - [myPosts](https://github.com/IlyaMur/myposts_app).
+The blog application with rich functionality was written in PHP On Rails - [myPosts](https://github.com/IlyaMur/myposts_app).

 ## Install